Late Bronze Age collapse: Drought

 Analysis of multiple lines of paleoenvironmental evidence suggests climate change was one aspect associated with this period, but not the sole cause.
 This was also the conclusion reached by Knapp and Manning in 2016 who concluded that, "Based on a series of proxy indicators, there is clearly some sort of shift to cooler and more arid and unstable conditions generally between the 13th and 10th centuries BC, but not necessarily any one key 'episode'; thus, there is a context for change but not necessarily its only or specific cause."
 Moreover, Karakaya and Riehl's recent study of ancient plant remains from Syria showed little evidence that plants underwent water stress during the Late Bronze Age to Iron Age transition.
 As they summarize their research, "The emerging picture as concerns plant subsistence is that there is no clear evidence that the Late Bronze Age and the Iron Age were periods of dearth and widespread famine, as some climate models have presupposed."
-A 2012 study suggested a rapid regional drop of 3-4 degrees Celsius in the Mediterranean and Middle East from the start of the collapse to the end of the Greek Dark Ages based on measurements of nearby sea surface temperatures and changes in marine plankton.
-Northern Hemisphere temperatures skyrocketed and precipitously plummeted during the collapse (a rapid rise of approximately 0.2 degrees during the first 10 years, followed by a decrease of 0.2 degrees in the next 40 years), and temperatures continued declining to their lowest levels (3-4 degrees of cooling) during the Greek Dark Ages before slowly increasing to the Roman Warm Period.
+A 2012 study suggested a rapid regional drop of 3–4 degrees Celsius in the Mediterranean and Middle East from the start of the collapse to the end of the Greek Dark Ages based on measurements of nearby sea surface temperatures and changes in marine plankton.
+Northern Hemisphere temperatures skyrocketed and precipitously plummeted during the collapse (a rapid rise of approximately 0.2 degrees Celsius during the first 10 years, followed by a decrease of 0.2 degrees in the next 40 years), and temperatures continued declining to their lowest levels (3–4 degrees Celsius of cooling) during the Greek Dark Ages before slowly increasing to the Roman Warm Period.
 There were rapid changes in photosynthetic plankton during the collapse.
 The study provides evidence of rapid precipitation loss during the collapse from the paleoclimate record.